georgy-gorelko/gh-gei-pr-triggers/README.md

 Refer to the [official documentation](https://docs.github.com/en/migrations/using-github-enterprise-importer/migrating-repositories-with-github-enterprise-importer/migrating-repositories-from-azure-devops-to-github-enterprise-cloud) for more details.

+#### Pre-Migration: Analyzing Branch Policies
+Before running `gh ado2gh migrate-repo`, it's recommended to analyze existing Azure DevOps branch policies to identify potential migration concerns:

+>`gh ado2gh list-branch-policies --ado-org ORGNAME`

+This command will:
+- List all branch policies for repositories in your Azure DevOps organization
+- Provide a summary report grouped by policy type and count
+- Highlight policies that may require special attention during GitHub migration (e.g., Path-based branch protection, Work item linking, Build validation, Status checks)

+You can also scope the analysis to specific team projects or repositories:
+>`gh ado2gh list-branch-policies --ado-org ORGNAME --team-project PROJECTNAME --repo REPONAME`

+**CSV Export**: Export the results to CSV files for further analysis and reporting:
+>`gh ado2gh list-branch-policies --ado-org ORGNAME --csv-output branch-policies.csv`

+This will generate two files:
+- `branch-policies.csv` - Detailed list of all branch policies with migration concern indicators
+- `branch-policies-summary.csv` - Summary statistics and policy counts

+Some Azure DevOps branch policies don't have direct GitHub equivalents and may block PRs if status checks are enabled for them.
+This analysis helps you plan your migration strategy and prepare for policy reconfiguration in GitHub.

 ### Bitbucket Server and Data Center to GitHub Usage
 1. Create Personal Access Token for the target GitHub org (for more details on scopes needed refer to our [official documentation](https://docs.github.com/en/migrations/using-github-enterprise-importer/preparing-to-migrate-with-github-enterprise-importer/managing-access-for-github-enterprise-importer)).